-“Mmmm, well I’m not running tomorrow, its Sunday.
-But yes I run every other day of the week.”
+“Mmmm, well, I’m not running tomorrow; it’s Sunday.
+But yes, I run every other day of the week.”

 Training for the Camino Way…

-The forum voices all agree on one matter; break in your gear before you go.
-Week after week I tried to break in my lightweight raspberry-red Oboz hiking boots, but they were breaking me.
-Twenty minutes into the walk I would be sitting on a ledge or the bus stop bench fishing out compeed from my trouser pockets, hoping for instant relief from the pain in my heels.
-Within fifteen minutes I would be searching for another bench, exchanging my boots for running shoes.
+The forum voices all agreed on one matter; break in your gear before you go.
+Week after week, I tried to break in my lightweight raspberry-red Oboz hiking boots, but they were breaking my feet.
+Twenty minutes into the walk, I would be sitting on a ledge or the bus stop bench fishing out compeed from my trouser pockets, hoping for instant relief from the pain in my heels.
+Within fifteen minutes, I would be searching for another bench, exchanging my boots for running shoes.
 More weight for the laden-filled backpack.
 By the end of my three-hour walk, my muscles radiated heat and pain.
 Thankfully I remembered Epsom salts magically relaxed muscle tension because, during those early training days, my muscles groaned like an old gear-stick clutch.

-Breaking in the boots and the boot, some shout-outs
+Breaking in the boots and the boot, some shout-outs…

 The second shout out goes to the body fixers – Julianne Harvey, NeuroMuscular Masseuse and Greg Wade, Osteopath – who have helped keep an ageing body agile.

 The boots and the backpack now feel like old friends, and the need to soak in a hot tub to ease stiffening muscles has passed.
 I am now ready to catch a plane in the morning.
 I’ll spend a week in the Pyrenees before starting The Camino Way on the 15th of September.

 Not too sure about carrying my MacBook Air in my backpack yet; however, there are plenty of internet cafes along the way to allow you to follow my progress.